adityakedawat/reminder_system/README.md

 # Reminder System

-A comprehensive reminder system that sends automated emails using MailerSend API and Supabase as the database backend.
+A comprehensive reminder system that sends automated emails using RESEND API and Supabase as the database backend.

 ## Features